AabidPatel/Autonomous-Mobile-Robot/README.md

 ## Building the Chassis

-1. Disassembled the Hoverboard to extract the Hoverboard wheels , hub motors and the hoverboard programmer.
+1. Disassembled the Hoverboard to extract the Hoverboard wheels, hub motors and the hoverboard programmer.
 2. Cut aluminum extrusions according to the required size to build the chassis.

 ![AMR3](https://github.com/AabidPatel/Modular-Autonomous-Mobile-Robot/assets/73630123/35a26c1f-3eb0-440f-960e-ce9261b187be)